 Upon arriving at Ueno Station, the place was already jam-packed with tourists and locals on their way to Ueno Park.

-I was enchanted that I finally saw cherry blossoms up close and personal.
+I was enchanted when I finally saw cherry blossoms up close and personal.
 I was surprised that they were not pink.
 According to Josh, they were not full bloomed yet and not all trees has pink blossoms.

 Spotted this group of tourist gathered for group picture taking.
 It seemed that they availed a package tour and were having fun spending their holiday in Japan.
 I can’t determine their nationality, though some look from Middle East and some from Western Countries.

 Colorful flowers situated in front of the restroom.
-They looked fake but in fact they’re real.
+They looked fake but they’re real.
 That’s one of the amazing things in Japan, trees, flowers, and other plants are very well taken care of.

 It’s like half of this photo was infrared because of the white blossoms.
 At the side of the streets, there were picnic blankets which soon occupied by tourists and locals.